hansbuehler/cdxbasics/README.md

 #### Creating directories

-You can create directories using the <tt>SubDir</tt> class.
+You can create directories using the `SubDir` class.
 Simply write

     subdir = SubDir("my_directory")      # relative to current working directory
     subdir = SubDir("./my_directory")    # relative to current working directory